zfengharvard/bandit-sponsored-search/README.md

 ```
 This will create 2 .txt files: winexp_regrets.txt and exp3_regrets.txt.
 These files hold the regrets for each repetition and each timestep and they are of size num_repetitions x T. Further, it will create a .png file, with the plot of regrets.

+For the folders that create the graphs for different discretizations there is a separate .txt file for each algorithm (winexp and exp3) and each discretization (0.001, 0.01, 0.1).

+We also include .R files that extract the graphs along with the final .png that appear in our paper.